chespix/GeoTools/README.md

 # GeoTools
  <b>set of dockerized and fast deployable tools for the digital cartographer.</b>

  You need vagrant and virtual box installed.
 If windows host, you need rsync as well.
-You can install sygwin which provides rsync among other unix tools.<br>
+You can install cygwin which provides rsync among other unix tools.<br>
  Just git clone, or download as zip.
 Then, run "vagrant up" inside the vagrant folder.
  That's it!